 At the age of 20, the zoo taught me mortality.
 While there are no beings that could stand the test of time, it is extremely accelerated in our furry friends.
 Besides that, to be a good show presenter requires efficiency, patience, keen observation and compassion.
 Working in the zoo has been crucial in partially soothing the angsty early 20 spirit.

 There is no doubt that our show bring joy to people.
 They love the dynamism and the positive collaborative energy between the show presenter and the animals.
 On the stage, the animals are the stars, with a story to share.

-As my supervisor read it out loud, the stage is silent.
+As my supervisor reads it out loud, the stage is silent.
 It is a wedding proposal.
-I turn to my colleague beside me, tears well up in her eyes, as we stood watching from behind the stage.
+I turn to my colleague beside me, tears well up in her eyes, as we watch from behind the stage.
 On that day, the animals are not the only stars.
 We stand rooted for the couple who are on stage.
 Cheers fill our amphitheatre as a resounding yes come from the lady.

 Raw.
 This is one of my most memorable encounter on love while working in the zoo.

 The angsty and dreamy 20s pave way to a more stable 30.

 While trying to find out where I could position myself during this eight years, I try a variety of stuff.
 Belly dancing, group fitness training, personal training, yoga teaching, soft skill training, events management and preschool sports coaching.
 I even try my hands on being a cook.

 If school teaches me that I’m intelligent because of my results, my early twenties definitely flip this all around by hurling failures upon failures on me.
 I dabble in the arts, sports, science, physical and zen.
 I frequently tell people that when I set off to New Zealand for my working holiday, I’m just taking a gap year.